Menu

 This guide aims briefly to summarizes the existing research and expertise on how services can best meet the needs of older men, and help reduce their risk of isolation, depression and possible suicide.
 It contains suggestions of good practice rather than hard and fast rules, and all guidance will need to be interpreted in the context of your local communities.

 This resource is an introduction to men and suicide.
 You’ll learn about statistics, warning signs, why men are more at risk, and how suicide can be prevented.
 You’ll also learn how to have a conversation with someone you’re worried about.
-If you know someone who is thinking about suicide, or if you’re thinking about suicide, call your local crisis line.
-In Canada, call 1-833-456-4566.
+If you know someone who is thinking about suicide, or if you’re thinking about suicide, call 9-8-8.

 Men And Suicide: A High-Risk Population

-Topics included in this 11 page toolkit: A brief overview of the tragic statistics pertaining to men and suicide.
-Warning Signs Signs that may indicate suicidal ideation in men.
-Risk Factors Those factors in a man’s life that may put him at higher risk of suicide.
-Protective Factors Those factors in a man’s life that can help protect him from the risk of suicide.
+Topics included in this 11 page toolkit: A brief overview of the statistics. warning signs, risk factors and factors in a man’s life that can help protect him from the risk of suicide.
 Links that provide additional information about men and suicide.
 Programs available for men in need of assistance and general suicide prevention programs.
-Psychologists try to get men to open up, get help Quotes from psychologists trying to help men deal with depression.
-Recommended Reading Recommended literature about men and suicide, available at the Centre for Suicide Prevention’s library.

 Workplace And Suicide Prevention

 The workplace is a major part of the lives of most Canadians.
 Many of us spend upwards of 60% of our waking hours at work.
-Therefore, when a colleague dies by suicide the emotional and financial costs are enormous not only to family members, but to co-workers and the organization itself.
-Workplaces need to have measures in place to inform and educate about suicide.
-It is an issue that cannot be ignored.
+When a colleague dies by suicide the emotional costs are enormous not only to family members, but to co-workers and the organization itself.
 This resource is a collection of facts, figures, and best preventative practices regarding suicide in the workplace.

 Buddy Up